DavidHewWing/davidhew.wing/README.md

 * Formatted toolbar for mobile use

 Next Up:
-Fix the mobile layout for the homepage
+Fix the mobile layout for the homepage (picture)